jay-joshy/allergyguide/content/contribute.md

 },
 {
 "title":"Drafting",
-"body":"Timeline 2 weeks for initial draft.",
+"body":"Timeline 2 weeks for initial draft.
+See the contribution guides for [macros and topics](@/contribute_guides/topic_contribution.md), [medications](@/contribute_guides/medication_contribution.md), and [critical appraisal of research](@/contribute_guides/research_contribution.md).", "date":"Step 2"
-"date":"Step 2"
 },
 {
 "title":"Review and edits",
-"body":"Editor and Contributor collaborate on initial edits -- it is **not** expected that by the first draft all the sections are accounted for.
+"body":"Editor and Contributor collaborate on initial edits.
 Once the editor and contributor are happy, the edited draft is sent for staff review.", "date":"Step 3"
 },
 {